-Appendix B: Glossary of Acronyms, Words, and Terms Used in the Framework and Specifications
+Appendix A: Glossary of Abbreviations, Words, and Terms Used in the Framework

 The glossary is divided into five sections.
-The first section presents acronyms used in the framework and specifications, followed by sections on basic framework and specifications terminology, assessment terms, and terms related to education content and pedagogy.
-The final section presents terms specific to the three major assessment areas of Technology and Engineering Literacy: Technology and Society, Design and Systems, and Information and Communication Technology.
-Relevant terms and definitions from each area are included, and they are defined within the context of the framework and specifications.
+The first section presents acronyms and abbreviations used in the framework, followed by sections on basic framework terminology, assessment terms, and terms related to education content and pedagogy.
+The final section presents terms specific to the three major assessment areas of technology and engineering literacy: Technology and Society, Design and Systems, and Information and Communication Technology.
+Relevant terms and definitions from each area are included, and they are defined within the context of the framework

-Acronyms for Associations, Educational Organizations, or Reports
+Acronyms and Abbreviations for Associations, Educational Organizations, or Reports